-Marilyn passed away on March 9, 2016 leaving a large family and many friends sadly grieving.
+Marilyn passed away on March 9, 2016 in Danvers, Massachusetts at a hospice, leaving a large family and many friends sadly grieving.
 Marilyn was the widow of the late Charles E. Harding Sr. daughter of the late George and Marjorie Knowlton, sister of the late, Garry W. Knowlton, late Kevin L. Knowlton, late Midgie & Sandra Knowlton and sister of Beverly and of ten children and many grandchildren, grandnieces and nephews, cousins and friends too numerous to name.

 Her funeral was attended by a great many mourners and the procession to the cemetery was like that of a famous dignitary with many, many cars.

 Marilyn grew up mainly in Beverly, Massachusetts and attended North Shore Community College after being awarded her GED certificate in the 1970's.
-She attended the two year degree program in Early Childhood ed. but decided to leave school with enough credits for an early childhood teacher aid certificate as she was working at Head Start and caring for a large family and found it daunting to take on the extra schooling needed to complete the associate degree.
+She attended the two year degree program in Early Childhood education but decided to leave school with enough credits for an early childhood teacher aid certificate as she was working at Head Start and caring for a large family and found it daunting to take on the extra schooling needed to complete the associate degree.
+She worked at Lynn, Massachusetts Head Start for many years before retiring.

 Thank you to everyone for your kind words about Janice both here and in the mail.